DCotterill/halixia-hugo/content/ma/tourettes-awareness-1159.md

 layout: static
 ---

-Raise your awareness of Tourette Syndrome (TS)
+Raise your awareness of Tourette Syndrome (TS).

 If you know someone with TS it may be worthwhile learning about it, its challenges, and the experiences of individuals living with it.